 EMT Fast Track Program

-The EMT Fast Track Program is an intensive 16 day course consists of a total of 180 hours.
-Specifically, this is a total of 160 hours of didactic instruction, 16 hours of clinical rotations and 12 hours of vehicular rotations (188 hours externship total).
-Course hours are subject to change with appropriate notification to the student/applicant.
+The EMT Fast Track Program is an intensive 16 day course consists of a total of 156 hours which includes 120 hours of classroom instruction, 8 hours of skills testing, 8 hours of practical examination assistance, and 20 hours of clinical/externship rotations.
+Depending upon student performance, the 8 hours of practical examination assistance may be waived at the program director’s discretion due to the program’s increase in content hours.
 This course shall meet and/or exceed the United States Department of Transportation, National Highway Transportation Safety Administration, Emergency Medical Technician National Standard Curriculum guidelines and 2009, the National EMS Education Standards as well as meet Arizona Department of Health Services, Bureau of EMS education standards.

 Note: Students may complete externship hours on the weekends, subject to availability, however, students should prepare to complete externship class hour requirements after the conclusion of didactic instruction..